fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Allāh ordered the Pen to write.
 The Pen wrote, by the Will of Allāh, without anyone holding it.
 It wrote on the Guarded Tablet what was and what will be in this life until its end.
 Fifty thousand (50,000) years after this event, Allāh created the heavens and Earth in six (6) yawm.
 No person is born and no drop of water falls except in accordance to what was written in the Guarded Tablet.

+### Water

+In some narrations, water was created before the Throne.

+Allâh, taâlâ, did not create all the creations at one time.
+Had He willed for this, it would have occurred.
+Rather, in six yawm, He created the heavens and Earth ; and for Earth Allāh created rivers, mountains, and valleys.

+The first creation is water.
+The Prophet, sallallahu alayhi wa sallam, said:
+> « Allāh created everything from water. » [Related by Ibn Hibban]

+Allah knows best.
+This means that Allāh created water before creating light, darkness, Earth, the heavens, the Throne, or the Guarded Tablet.
+Allāh made water the origin for other creations.
+He created the Throne from water.
+Then He created the Upper Pen, then the Guarded Tablet.
+After these creations, Allāh created the rest of the creations: the Earth, heavens, animals, mountains, trees 🌳, and rivers.
+Adam, peace be upon him, was of the last kind of creation, humans.

 </details><details><summary>

 ## The Seven Heavens

 </summary>

+    God it is who has created seven heavens, and similar number of the earths.
+The commandments come down among them slowly..
+    Quran 65:12

+    Have not "those who disbelieve" known that heavens and earth were of one piece, We parted them and, We made every living thing of water, will they not then believe?"
+    Qur'an 21:30

 After Allāh created the Earth, He created the seven heavens.
 Each heaven is a solid body that is held up without any pillars.
 The heavens are separated.
 From one heaven to the other is a distance of five hundred (500) years, and every heaven has a gate.

 The first heaven is so far away from the Earth.
 Some people are unable to encompass this to the extent that they believe that the space which contains the stars and planets is the entire universe.
 They also falsely believe that it extends without an end.
 There is no point to their claims, because Allāh told us in the Qur’an and the Prophet also informed us in his Hadith what is contradictory to their claims.
 Paradise exists above the seventh heaven.

+    The heavens, We have built with power, And We are expanding it.
+    Qur'an 51:47

 </details><details><summary>